matthewkling/windscape/README.md

-# windshed
+# windscape
-R package for wind connectivity modeling
+R package for modeling landscape connectivity by wind